Little Rock recording ban reversed after outcry from media

 Two days after the Little Rock Civil Service Commission signed off on a rule allowing the commission to bar anyone from recording the body’s public hearings, the ban was overturned amid outcry and threatened legal action from local media.

 The ban was approved just days before the commission was set to hold an appeal hearing for former Little Rock Police Officer Charles Starks.
 Starks, who is white, was fired from the force in May for fatally shooting Bradley Blackshire, a black man, during a February traffic stop.
-(In April, Pulaski County prosecutors announced that would not charge Starks with a crime in Blackshire’s death.)
+(In April, Pulaski County prosecutors announced that they would not charge Starks with a crime in Blackshire’s death.)

 The new rule, which went into effect on July 24, 2019, gave the chairman of the Civil Service Commission discretion to bar all photography, video, and audio recording from the commission’s disciplinary appeal hearings.
 “The new language says the chairman ‘may’ allow broadcasting ‘provided that the participants will not be distracted, nor will the dignity of the proceedings be impaired,’” the Arkansas Democrat-Gazette reported.